CSCfi/csc-user-guide/docs/apps/arcgis.md

 * ArcMap and ArcGIS Pro both have several functions that can run in parallel and especially in ArcGIS Pro the situation is improving constantly, so check the online documentation for up-to-date situation with specific tools.
 For activating the parallel processing set [Parallel processing factor](https://pro.arcgis.com/en/pro-app/tool-reference/environment-settings/parallel-processing-factor.htm) in your environment settings or used tool's setting correctly.
 * For best performance with ArcMap enable [64-bit-background Geoprocessing](http://desktop.arcgis.com/en/arcmap/latest/analyze/executing-tools/64bit-background.htm).
 * Using the `memory / in_memory` workspace instead of using geometry objects is faster, but if you need memory also for calculation and have a big dataset loaded, there might not be enough memory available.
-[ArcGIS Pro](https://pro.arcgis.com/en/pro-app/latest/help/analysis/geoprocessing/basics/the-in-memory-workspace.htm) / [ArcGIS desktop](http://desktop.arcgis.com/en/arcmap/latest/analyze/modelbuilder/the-in-memory-workspace.htm).
+Help: [ArcGIS Pro](https://pro.arcgis.com/en/pro-app/latest/help/analysis/geoprocessing/basics/the-in-memory-workspace.htm) / [ArcGIS desktop](http://desktop.arcgis.com/en/arcmap/latest/analyze/modelbuilder/the-in-memory-workspace.htm).
 * Use ArcPy scripts where the parallelization is added with Python, for example Multiprocessing or Parallel packages.
    * [Parallel Python: Multiprocessing With ArcPy](http://proceedings.esri.com/library/userconf/devsummit17/papers/dev_int_39.pdf), [examples](https://github.com/nRajasekar92/DevSummit-2017)
    * [Blog:](https://pythongisandstuff.wordpress.com/2013/07/31/using-arcpy-with-multiprocessing-part-3/) [Using Arcpy with multiprocessing](https://pythongisandstuff.wordpress.com/2013/07/31/using-arcpy-with-multiprocessing-part-3/)